julindra/hard-repo-generator/README.md

 1. Copy `script-data.sh.template` to `script-data.sh`
 2. Change `TOKEN`, `GENERATOR`, and `INPUT` in `script-data.sh` as your needs
 3. Change `P0-schedule.txt` or `P1-schedule.txt`
-	- change the organization name at line 1
+	- change the organization name and set number (for P0) at line 1
 	- line 2 onwards is the schedule
 		- P0 format `<date> <weekday>`
 			- example: `01 w1d1` or `01 w1d1 _ pm` to run at pm